Logo Design Inspiration: Where To Look For New Ideas

-Well first, you narrow down your options with a few questions and some industry research.
+Well, first thing’s first.
+You’ve got to narrow down your options with a few questions and some industry research.
 Things you’ll want to consider are:

 - What value do you offer your customers?